"Water is the driver of nature."

 From the central bus terminal in Puerto Iguazu, you will find departures every 20-30 minutes, starting from 7 a.m.
 Plan to turn up for services at :00, :20, and :40 past the hour but don't be surprised if these vary slightly.
 Don't worry about buying your ticket in advance for the bus, as you can simply turn up and buy the ticket for the next departure.
 We went with the company called Rio Uruguay and there were no issues.

-The bus will shuttle you and hundreds of other tourists to the park entrance (journey time is around 40 minutes), with a return ticket costing $100AR per person in January 2016.
+The bus will shuttle you and hundreds of other tourists to the park entrance (journey time is around 40 minutes), with a return ticket costing $100AR per person in January 2016 (updated August 2017 - this is now $150AR)

-At the park, entry tickets for foreigners costs $260AR per person.
+At the park, entry tickets for foreigners costs $260AR per person (update August 2017 - this is now $500AR per person).
 If you plan on spending more than a day here, then remember to ask them to validate the ticket on exit as this will give you a discounted entry the following day (50% off at time of writing).
 As mentioned above, this ticket includes travel on the little train and a boat across to San Martin Island, however the boat trip which brings you up close and personal with the Falls costs extra.

 To return to town, you'll find the pick-up point just outside the park entrance.
 Buses will turn up every 30 minutes or so, but just remember that you can only use the company with which you bough the original ticket.
 If you plan on staying later than 5 p.m., make sure to confirm the last pick-up times before you enter the park.